Several undergraduate scholarships are offered each semester under the award names:

 “NSE allowed me to travel and learn more about sedimentary rocks and their depositional environments in Utah's beautiful national parks.
 The University of Utah really made me strive to become a better geologist.” - Maggie Ferry

 Sigma Gamma Epsilon (SGE) was established to recognize scholarship and professionalism in the Earth Sciences.
 Its objectives are the scholastic, scientific, and professional development of its members who are devoted to the advancement of the Earth Sciences.
 Any person who has completed at least 10 semester hours in any of our programs, and maintained a minimum of 3.0 GPA in all Earth Science courses, is qualified for membership.
 If you qualify and wish to join, please contact any of the above officers, orDr.
 Joby Hilliker

 - advisers of the Zeta Beta Chapter at West Chester University.
 Initiation of new members is held both fall and spring semesters.

 The Earth and Space Science Club enhances appreciation of the Earth and Space Sciences (e.g., Geology, Astronomy, Oceanography, Meteorology) through social activities, including trips to quarries, museums, and parks.
 Fundraising is done several times a year, including bake and t-shirt sales.
-An annual semi-formal is also organized for members.
 ESSC is open to any student or faculty member on campus.
 Interested students should contactDr.
 Joby Hilliker

 There are many professional societies in the area of Earth and Space Sciences.
 A sample of websites for such societies are listed below:

 We are interested in keeping in touch with our past students and finding out what they are up to now.
-If you are an alumna/alumnus of the Geoscience Program at West Chester University, please provide us with current contact information by filling out the short Alumni Distribution Form.
+If you are an alumna/alumnus of the Department of Earth and Space Sciences (formerly the Department of Geology and Astronomy), please provide us with current contact information by filling out the short Alumni Distribution Form.